Taking Ink Fingerprints

 Date Typed Name

 The excerpt below is from the N-400 application instructions.
-The instructions do not specifically state that translations must be notarized; however, in my experience, the certification of the translator’s credentials is usually notarized.
+The instructions do not specifically state that translations must be notarized; however, in FLO’s experience, the certification of the translator’s credentials is usually notarized.

-Translations.
-Any document containing foreign language submitted to the Service shall be accompanied by a full English language translation which the translator has certified as complete and accurate, and by the translator’s certification that he or she is competent to translate from the foreign language into English.
+Translations – If you submit a document with information in a foreign language, you must also submit a full English translation.
+The translator must sign a certification that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.